8ddman/LittleWebsite/README.md

 # Gay

-IM GONNA BECONME THE GOD OF THE NEW WORLD
+"IM GONNA BECONME THE GOD OF THE NEW WORLD" -8DDMAN

-Why the FUCK am I helping with this
+"Why the FUCK am I helping with this" -Moki